García, Alvarez help Astros oust Red Sox, reach World Series - WHIZ News

 Eovaldi got the win in a solid Game 2 start but was charged with the loss in Game 4 after giving up the go-ahead runs after coming in with the game tied in the ninth.

-On Friday, he permitted five hits and one run as the Red Sox lost a playoff game where he started for the first time after entering the game 5-0 in his starts.
+On Friday, he permitted five hits and one run as the Red Sox lost a playoff game when started for the first time after entering the game 5-0 in his starts.

 García allowed Schwarber to reach on a wild pitch after a strikeout to open the game and walked Verdugo with one out in the second.
 He settled in after that, sitting down the next 13 with five strikeouts, before Hernández got Boston’s first hit on a triple with two outs in the sixth.
 García finished with seven strikeouts.